 If you visit any store you can see that the sales environment is highly competitive and your brand is surrounded by noise from other competitors.
 You need to make sure your brand is portraying the right message, which is where point of sale displays come into the mix.
 Consumer purchases can be triggered by effective and engaging in-store print designs.
 This might be at the till where a buyer throws an extra chocolate bar onto the counter or in the queue where they spot the latest blockbuster movie on DVD.
 It’s the Free Standing Display Units (FSDU’s) and Shelf Talkers that facilitate this and encourage consumers to buy, increasing your sales and profits.

 But what about the rest of the shop floor?
 You want your potential customers to feel valued when they walk into your store; you want them to stay, browse and buy.
-Stores in 2013 are shaking up their four walls to create store experiences for the customer by keeping it looking fresh and appealing to their target demographics.
 Their experience needs to be an embodiment of your brand where they cannot just see it, but can touch, feel and engage with it.
-This might include large scale window graphics displaying aspirational lifestyle photography of a model wearing this season’s jeans.
-Or a sports brand that incorporates augmented reality into their latest urban campaign graphic wallpaper to give that innovative feel to the products.
+This might include large scale window graphics displaying aspirational lifestyle photography of a model wearing this season’s jeans, or a sports brand that incorporates augmented reality into their latest urban campaign graphic wallpaper to give that innovative feel to the products.

 There are so many options available to you when thinking about your point of sale displays and ultimately, by making your brand stand out in-store can trigger your customer to make that final decision at the crucial moment of purchase.

-Here at Cestrian, we are specialists in retail Point of Sale printing and displays with extensive experience with some of the world’s biggest brands.
+Here at Cestrian, we are specialists in retail point of sale displays and printing with extensive experience with some of the world’s biggest brands.
 Our specialist experience in large format graphics in the retail sector means that if you have an idea, you can rely on our team to give you a solution that brings your brand to life.